About

 Full Spectrum doula

-I use a traditional Mexican textile called a Rebozo which can help with optimal fetal positioning and comfort during labor as well as in the postpartum period.
-I also teach classes on using the Rebozo as a self care tool for the everyday life.
+One of the traditional tools I use is a Mexican textile called a Rebozo.
+I use it as a somatic tool in bodywork and to support pregnant and birthing bodies.
+It can be used to help with optimal fetal positioning and assistance during labor but especially in the postpartum period.
+I also teach classes on using the Rebozo as a self care tool for everyday life.

 Growing up I watched my maternal abuela (grandmother), Juana Solis Martinez, and my paternal tia (aunt), Ma Ester Reza Gurrola, sobar people in their homes.
 Whether they were in Mexico or in the U.S. people were always seeking out their healing.
 Needless to say I was inspired by them although their stories are different and strange, ha.

-I am deepening my spiritual practice through the Danza Azteca Mexica Chichimeca with connection to the altar of Ameyaltonal with capitanes Mazatl and Marucha Ihuakatzin.
-As well as Maya elder nana Cleotilde ChilePixtun, Lipan Mescalero Apache curandera women nana Marika and medicine women Anita Gonzales Nez among many of my brothers and sisters on the red road.
-Through these traditions, I have learned to be aware of the earth's vibration, its elements and our mind body connection.
+I am always deepening my spiritual practice through the Danza Azteca Mexica Chichimeca with connection to the altar of Ameyaltonal with capitanes David Mazatl and Luz Ihuakatzin and madrina de la danza Laura Rios Ramirez.
+As well as Maya elder nana Cleotilde ChilePixtun, Lipan Mescalero Apache curandera women nana Marika and medicine women And many of my brothers and sisters on the red road.
+Through these traditions, I have learned to be aware of the earth's cycles and vibration, its elements and our mind body connection.
 Furthering my connection to Divine Spirit.

 Training